Tip: You can use filters for better results

 In our example, we've prepared two separate inline forms for the Overview and Sign-off-related details, so we can arrange them here on two separate tabs.
 You can easily add tabs and subtabs as needed:

 The History tab is provided by default and is an integral part of the component, you can't remove it, but you can reorder the tabs by simply dragging and moving them.
+On the right side, you can rename your tab to match its content.

 This is how the Signoff tab could look for example: